 I can't find info X or my question was not fully answered!
-What can I do?
+What can I do ?

 You can try rephrasing your question or try to explain in detail which difficulty you encounter.
+There is also our Discord chat where you can get some help, most of the time there will be someone there that can answer you.
 We are also not the sole resource online.
 While we try our best to answer every question, you might want to look elsewhere.
 Slick Forums regroup good FF6 hackers (and FF4 hackers too!), some that visit here.
-Mnrogar's Den has some nice info too but you can't register.
+Mnrogar's Den has some nice info too but you can't register and it act more as an archive forum, most members having moved to Slick Forums.
 You can also try RHDN for general hacking or FF6 hacking questions.
-There is also our Discord chat where you can get some help, most of the time you will have someone that can answer you.